 PEN/Diamonstein-Spielvogel Award for the Art of the Essay

 The PEN/Diamonstein-Spielvogel Award for the Art of the Essay is an annual award which honors a seasoned writer whose collection of essays is an expansion on their corpus of work.
-Beginning with the 2021 award, the award will be conferred with an increased cash purse of $15,000.
+Beginning in 2021, the award was conferred with an increased cash purse of $15,000.

-PEN America Member, former PEN America Trustee, and author Barbaralee Diamonstein and Carl Spielvogel, former New York Times columnist, founded the PEN/Diamonstein-Spielvogel Award for the Art of the Essay to preserve the dignity and esteem that the essay form imparts to literature.
-In years past, the award has been conferred to distinguished writers including Michelle Tea, Ursula K. Le Guin, James Wolcott, Ta-Nehisi Coates, Marilynne Robinson, Martha Nussbaum, Cynthia Ozick, and Bernard Knox, among others.
+PEN America member, former PEN America Trustee, and author Barbaralee Diamonstein and Carl Spielvogel, former New York Times columnist, founded the PEN/Diamonstein-Spielvogel Award for the Art of the Essay to preserve the dignity and esteem that the essay form imparts to literature.
+The award has been conferred to distinguished writers including Michelle Tea, Ursula K. Le Guin, James Wolcott, Ta-Nehisi Coates, Marilynne Robinson, Martha Nussbaum, Cynthia Ozick, and Bernard Knox, among others.

 The award is for a book of individual essays, either exploring one specific theme or a range of subjects, not a book-length work of nonfiction.
 Individual essays may have been previously published elsewhere; however, if the submitted book includes work previously published in a collection by the author, the submitted book should include significant new work.
 Candidates must be permanent U.S. residents or American citizens and living at the time of the book’s publication.
 First time and debut authors are ineligible, as the award is not intended for the discovery of new writers.

-All winners, finalists, and longlisters for this award are eligible to receive PEN America’s official emblems.
-If you are a publisher and interested in obtaining PEN America’s award emblem, please write to [email protected].
-For more information, please visit our Awards FAQ page.
+All winners, finalists, and longlisted books are eligible to receive PEN America’s official emblems.
+If you are a publisher interested in obtaining a PEN America award emblem for use on a book cover, please write to [email protected]

 For a seasoned writer whose collection of essays is an expansion on their corpus of work and preserves the distinguished art form of the essay.